rorymadden/jekyll-now/_posts/2016-09-09-product-market-and-team-the-holy-trinity-of-venture-capitalists.markdown

 title: 'Product, Market, and Team: The Holy Trinity of Venture Capitalists'
 date: '2016-09-09 14:35:15'
 tags:
   - product
   - team
   - product-development
   - audience
   - vc
+published: true
+banner: headers/Audience-1.jpg
 ---

 As an entrepreneur you need to be ready for anything because building a business is like riding a roller coaster.
 You start with the highs of the initial inspirational idea before plummeting to the lows of the challenges of the implementation, only to be brought back up my your first sales and then frustrated by the ensuing slow customer adoption.
 And after all of these hurdles are overcome you are still faced with the fact that building a business takes money - quite often a lot of money.
 It is a tough ride and it can push entrepreneurs to the edge.